stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-curry-chicken-pot-pie.md

     description: Cook, stirring often, until the mixture begins to thicken and the chicken is cooked through, about 5-8 minutes.
 Taste and adjust the seasoning if needed.
   - step:
     title: Fill the Pie Dish
-    description: Transfer the filling to a 9-inch deep-dish pie pan.
-Refrigerate, stirring occasionally, until slightly cooled, about 10 minutes.
+    description: Fit one pie crust into a 9-inch deep-dish pie pan.
+Transfer the filling to the crust, then refrigerate, stirring the filling occasionally, until slightly cooled, about 10 minutes.
   - step:
     title: Add the Crust
-    description: Lay puff pastry or pie crust over the filling and crimp the edges with a fork.
+    description: Lay the second pie crust over the filling and crimp the edges with a fork.
 Use a sharp knife to make a few slits in the crust.
 Lightly brush the top with the reserved cream, avoiding the edges so they do not brown too quickly.
   - step:
     title: Bake
     description: Bake until the crust is light golden brown and the filling is bubbling, 30-40 minutes.
 Start checking around 25 minutes; at 425°F, it may take closer to 25-30 minutes.